oz-tal/name-that-color-and-hue-i18n/README.md

 # Name That Color And Hue with I18n

-A Node CommonJS compatible wrapper for the ntc library with Colblindor's hue and an i18n hook.
+A Node CommonJS compatible wrapper for the ntc library with Colblindor's hue and support for i18n.

 Original project: Name That Color library (ntc js) - http://chir.ag/projects/ntc/